fabiohsalmeida/next-project/studies/magics.md

 It's as simple as not having it, you create the folder inside ``blog`` name with the variable that you want, for example I want it to be ``/blog/{id}``, my folder is named ``[id]`` and has a ``page.jsx`` inside of it.

 Magic.

+### Group of pages ()

+To create a group of pages without changing the path it's simple, just create a folder with ``(name)``, the brakets are going to be interprated has a group and not as a path and life will goes on.

+Magic.